buckaroogeek/ansible-role-fedora-dnf-local-plugin/README.md

 Example Playbooks
 ----------------

 The partial playbook below executes the role with default options.
-The next time dnf is executed, the role will create the directory for the local repository if needed, download and install the rpms identified by dnf, copy the rpms to the new local repo, and run createrepo_c, also if needed.
+After completion, the next time dnf is executed, the plugin will create the directory for the local repository if needed, download and install the rpms identified by dnf, copy the rpms to the new local repository, and run createrepo_c, also if needed.
 On a future run of dnf, the local repository is checked first before sending the query to a fedora mirror.
 ```
 - name: Default plugin options
   hosts: all